 + ARTS4350 Art for the Secondary School 3 s.h.

 Development of knowledge and skills to plan, organize, and facilitate meaningful art curricula for secondary art students with attention to lesson preparation and material discovery.
+Additional fee required.
+Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.
 Goal 2A

 Advanced work intended for graphic design experiences in a real world environment.
-The majority of visual communications internships will occur off-campus in organizations such as advertising agencies, commercial art studios, commercial printing art departments, corporate in-house art departments or any site deemed appropriate by the instructor.
+The majority of graphic design internships will occur off-campus in organizations such as advertising agencies, commercial art studios, commercial printing art departments, corporate in-house art departments or any site deemed appropriate by the instructor.
 Some internships may be available on campus in the CMC.
 Repeatable once for credit.
 (Graded on a Pass/Fail basis.)
-Prerequisite: At least two courses from the Visual Communications offerings.
-Goal 2A
+Prerequisite: At least two courses from the Graphic Design offerings.

 + Denotes an alternate year course.